zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

-the smell... (medium slightly) in the placeSee, smell, feel, be able to be knowledge are not adhered, not captured, not bound, not bound, not bound all over [, not coma], has departed, left, liberated, bound, he is away from the restricted heart And live.”
+the smell... (medium slightly) in the placeSee, smell, feel, be able to be knowledge are not adhered, not captured, not bound, not bound, not bound all over [, not coma], has departed, left, liberated, bound, he is away from the restricted heart And live."
 After destroying the net for fish such as water.

-“As fire returns combustion”: “If the fire burns grass fuel, it comes to no return, the same, for that whoever has to be cut off the pollution, those pollution he no longer experience, no Return, do not go back; by a way...
+"As fire returns combustion": "If the fire burns grass fuel, it comes to no return, the same, for that whoever has to be cut off the pollution, those pollution he no longer experience, no Return, do not go back; by a way...
 (middle) is not rewarded...
-Where the pollution is cut off by Arrohan Road, those polluted he no longer experience, do not return, do not go back.”
+Where the pollution is cut off by Arrohan Road, those polluted he no longer experience, do not return, do not go back."
 To return combustion like fire, you should be alone like a rhino horn.

 Because then, the eloquent person said,

-“After breaking the knot, such as the fish in the water destroy the net,
+"After breaking the knot, such as the fish in the water destroy the net,

 If the fire returns to the combustion, it should be like a rhinoceros horn alone.